charlesweir/WordImagesAndTables/README.md

 ## How to Install the Plug-in

-Download the latest release [here](https://github.com/charlesweir/WordSupport/releases/download/V2.0/ReleaseV2.0.zip)
+Download the latest release [here](https://github.com/charlesweir/WordSupport/releases/download/V2.0/ReleaseV2.0.zip).
 Unzip the package, and copy the file *ImageAndTableSupport.dotx* as follows:

 ### On Windows

-Copy *ImageAndTableSupport.dotx* to *\<Your Home Directory\>/AppData/Roaming/Microsoft/Word/STARTUP*
+Copy *ImageAndTableSupport.dotx* to *%AppData%\Microsoft\Word\Startup*

-You can find your home directory using Windows - R, CMD , and it is shown in the prompt. *AppData* is normally hidden, so [here are brief instructions](https://support.microsoft.com/en-gb/help/4028316/windows-view-hidden-files-and-folders-in-windows-10) how to show it in File Explorer.
+To go to that directory in Windows File Explorer, type the above string into the address bar and hit enter.

 ### On Mac

- Copy *ImageAndTableSupport.dotx* to *~/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word* .
+Copy *ImageAndTableSupport.dotx* to *~/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word*
-*Library* is normally hidden.
-In Finder, Use Cmd + Shift + . to reveal it.
+To get to that folder in Finder, use Cmd-Shift-G, paste the above string into the dialog and click OK.